Puerto Rico Earthquake Relief: What's Happening and How to Help

 We believe organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of locally driven organizations, donations have the potential to build stronger disaster-response capacity so that our nonprofit partners in the affected areas are better equipped to face future disasters.
 Read more about our approach to disaster relief here.

-Natural disasters do not wait, do not warn.
-The only thing we can control is how we react to them.
+SOS NOW!
 A strong 6.4 magnitude earthquake hit the southwest part of Puerto Rico followed by 1,200 more on a lower scale.
 Every day there are few.
 PR Rises is providing first aid supplies.
 Also, workshops to communities offering the necessary tools for better execution and decisions made when facing a disaster.
-Currently, there are more than 10,000 refugees.
+Currently, there are more than 20,000 refugees.
 People are sleeping on the streets including elders and infants.
 Natural disasters do not wait, do not warn we need to be ready.

 Puerto Rico has received the impact of 717 earthquakes in the last couple of weeks which have escalated up to 6.0 on the Richter scale.
 The devastating images show shattered houses, schools and other important structures leaving hundreds of families without a home and unprotected.
 At Nuestra Escuela we are working on the collection of food and essentials, but aiming to soon begin a campaign whose purpose is the collection of construction materials to build new homes for affected families.